Blog

 Understanding EUV and DUV Why These Ultraviolet Wavelengths Power the Future of Semiconductor Manufacturing

 Extreme Ultraviolet EUV and Deep Ultraviolet DUV light sit in one of the most important regions of the optical spectrum for semiconductor manufacturing, metrology, and advanced research.
-Spanning wavelengths from 1–190 nm with EUV centered near 13.5 nm, these ultra short wavelengths make it possible to resolve features far smaller than visible light can detect.
+Spanning the spectrum from extreme ultraviolet — with EUV centered near 13.5 nm — to the deep-ultraviolet excimer-laser wavelengths at 193 nm and 248 nm, these ultra short wavelengths make it possible to resolve features far smaller than visible light can detect.
 As a result, EUV and DUV technologies remain essential for next generation chipmaking, wafer inspection, and soft X ray measurement systems.

 Why EUV Enables the Most Advanced Semiconductor Nodes